johnfairh/TMLPersistentContainer/SourceDocs/Usage.md

 # Loading the stores

 This section describes what happens during `PersistentStore.loadPersistentStores`.
 Briefly, the library attempts the migration work, one store at a time.
-If this all succeeds then it invokes real Core Data to load the stores and return control to the client.
+If this all succeeds then it invokes Core Data to load the migrated stores and return control to the client.

 ## Store types

-Stores without a URL in their `NSPersistentStoreDescription`s are ignored, as are stores with a URL that is not a `file://` URL.
+Stores without a URL in their `NSPersistentStoreDescription` are ignored, as are stores with a URL that is not a `file://` URL.
 All other store types are processed.
 The library has been tested extensively with `NSSQLiteStoreType` and somewhat with `NSBinaryStoreType`.

 ## NSPersistentStoreDescription flags

 These flags are present in the Apple implementation but are undocumented as far as I can tell.
 In this library:

 **shouldAddStoreAsynchronously** -- if any of the stores being added have this set to `true` then all store loading proceeds asynchronously: the routine